Kate McKinnon: Other work

+In November 2024, McKinnon served as the host of the National Book Awards in New York City.

 Personal life

-McKinnon was in a relationship with photographer and actress Jackie Abbott.
+While attending Columbia University, she dated future journalist Bari Weiss.
+McKinnon was in a relationship with photographer and actress Jackie Abbott from 2016 to 2019.
 While presenting Ellen DeGeneres with the Carol Burnett Award at the 2020 Golden Globe Awards, McKinnon opened up about being a lesbian and thanked DeGeneres for making it less scary for her to accept her sexual orientation while watching her TV sitcom Ellen.
-While attending Columbia University, she dated future journalist Bari Weiss.

-McKinnon has a cat, Nino Positano—named after a pizza restaurant where he was found—whom she jokingly refers to as her son.
-Nino appeared in a "Whiskers R We" sketch filmed from McKinnon's home in response to the COVID-19 pandemic, playing the role of all the cats up for adoption.

 She does not have any social media accounts, fearing that she will "misrepresent [her] real feelings".

+McKinnon has the condition geographic tongue.